Suraiya Shahab: Career

 Suraiya began her broadcasting career in the 1960s by voicing in dramas at Radio Pakistan, Karachi.
 Later, she was selected for a magazine program by Radio Iran Zahedan.
 The program became the reason for her success and fame.

 After spending over ten years in Zahedan, she returned to Pakistan in 1973 and became associated with Pakistan Television and Radio Pakistan until she was selected for BBC Urdu Service in 1984.

 In the 1990s, she moved to Germany and worked for many years for the German national radio Deutsche Welle.
-During her long stay in Frankfurt, she authored 2 novels, a collection of fiction, and a collection of poetry.
+During her stay in Frankfurt, she authored 2 novels, a collection of fiction, and a collection of poetry.

 Personal life

-Suraiya first married her colleague Nazrul Isalm Afza while she was working for the radio in Karachi, who was a Bengali artist.
+Suraiya first married her colleague and Bengali artist Nazrul Isalm Afza while she was working for Radio Pakistan at Karachi.
 Later, they moved to Iran.
 Two of her three children were born in Iran.
 During the early 80s, her first husband died.
 Her second husband was from Germany.
 She had two sons and a daughter.